Can I sue for housing discrimination during rental application or tenancy?

 Based on general information about similar situations, here are some steps to consider:

-File complaint with HUD or state fair housing agency
+File a fair housing complaint with HUD

 Frequently Asked Questions